Skip to content

 arp.spoof on

-Only proxy requests for cnn.com (including subdomains):
+Only proxy requests for cnn.com and its subdomains:

 Terminal window